Willem Dafoe: Early life and education

-William James Dafoe was born on July 22, 1955, in Appleton, Wisconsin, to Muriel Isabel (1922–2012) and Dr. William Alfred Dafoe (1917–2014).
+Dafoe was born on July 22, 1955, in Appleton, Wisconsin, to Muriel Isabel (1921–2012) and Dr. William Alfred Dafoe (1917–2014).
 He recalled in 2009, "My five sisters raised me because my father was a surgeon, my mother was a nurse and they worked together, so I didn't see either of them much."
 His brother, Donald, is a surgeon and research scientist.
 His surname, Dafoe, is the anglicized version of the Swiss-French surname Thévou.
 Half of his family pronounced Dafoe as /'deifoʊ/ DAY-foh, while half pronounced it /də'foʊ/ də-FOH; he used the former early in his career, but ultimately settled with the latter pronunciation.
 In high school, he acquired the nickname Willem, the Dutch version of the name William.
 He later grew more accustomed to it than his birth name.
+He was raised in a Christian household.

 After attending Appleton East High School until 1973, Dafoe studied drama at the University of Wisconsin–Milwaukee, and left after 18 months to join the experimental theater company Theatre X in Milwaukee, before moving to New York City in 1976.
 He apprenticed under Richard Schechner, the director of the avant-garde theater troupe The Performance Group, where he met and became romantically involved with director Elizabeth LeCompte.
 Following tensions between Schechner and other members after they started staging their own productions outside of the group, Schechner left and the remaining members (including LeCompte and her ex-boyfriend Spalding Gray) renamed themselves The Wooster Group.
 Dafoe joined the new company and is credited as one of its co-founders.
 He continued his work with the group into the 2000s, well after establishing himself as a mainstream film star.